biocore/qiime/doc/scripts/make_distance_comparison_plots.rst

 	**[OPTIONAL]**

-	-g, `-`-imagetype
+	-t, `-`-plot_type
+		Type of plot to produce ("bar" is bar chart, "scatter" is scatter plot, and "box" is box plot) [default: bar] -g, `-`-imagetype
 		Type of image to produce (i.e. png, svg, pdf) [default: pdf] `-`-save_raw_data
-		Store raw data used to create plot in a tab-delimited file [default: False] -t, `-`-plot_type
+		Store raw data used to create plot in a tab-delimited file [default: False] `-`-suppress_significance_tests
-		Type of plot to produce ("bar" is bar chart, "scatter" is scatter plot, and "box" is box plot) [default: bar] `-`-width
+		Suppress performing signifance tests between each pair of distributions [default: False] -n, `-`-num_permutations
+		The number of Monte Carlo permutations to perform when calculating the nonparametric p-value in the significance tests.
+Must be an integer greater than or equal to zero.
+If zero, the nonparametric p-value will not be calculated and will instead be reported as "N/A".
+This option has no effect if --suppress_significance_tests is supplied [default: 0]
+	`-`-tail_type
+		The type of tail test to compute when calculating the p-values in the significance tests. "high" specifies a one-tailed test for values greater than the observed t statistic, while "low" specifies a one-tailed test for values less than the observed t statistic. "two-sided" specifies a two-tailed test for values greater in magnitude than the observed t statistic.
+This option has no effect if --suppress_significance_tests is supplied.
+Valid choices: low or high or two-sided [default: two-sided]
+	`-`-width
 		Width of the output image in inches [default: 12] `-`-height